||Solar eclipse July 22. 2009.||

 eclipse of July 22.
 2009 belongs to the Saros

-series 11S, meaning that the initial partial eclipse of this
+series 11S, meaning that the initial partical eclipse of this

-Saros cycle occurred at the Moon's South Node.
+Saros cycle occured at the Moon's South Node.
 Espenak labels this

 cycle as Saros 136.